Money Origami Dress

 Want to learn how to fold a money origami dress out of a dollar bill (or any other bill)?
 Let me show you how.

 This dress is quick and easy to fold, and can transform a cash gift (or tip) into something creative and memorable.
 It's folded from a single bill - the photo below is a one dollar dress.
-My husband Tobias came up with this particular design so you won't find it anywhere else.
+We came up with this particular design so you won't find it anywhere else.